OfficeDev/Microsoft-Teams-Samples/samples/tab-channel-context/nodejs/README.md

 # Tab context in channel

-This sample shows the contents of context object in a private and shared channel.
+This sample shows the contents of tab context object in a private and shared channel.

 ![tab context in private channel](Images/privateChannel.png)